kent-state-university-libraries/oclc-ezproxy-database-stanzas/stanzas/Factiva/README.md

 In addition, to ensure access to your institution&rsquo;s subscribed resources, you must construct your Factiva starting point URLs using your institution&rsquo;s unique ID in the target URL, using the example that follows:

+&nbsp; Note: Factiva site does not access from non-standard HTTP and HTTPS ports when using Proxy by Hostname.
+Proxy by port is not supported.

 A Hosted EZproxy Include File is available for this resource.
 Hosted EZproxy customers will receive automatic updates with OCLC&rsquo;s latest version of this stanza.
 Note: Hosted EZproxy customers in the Americas using self-service may reference the Include File by adding the following line to config.txt:

-This resource is only available when using a Proxy-by-hostname configuration on your EZproxy server.
-For assistance migrating your EZproxy server to Proxy-by-Hostname, please contact OCLC Support

 &nbsp;